mauro-andre/CuboMX/README.md

 1. Uses the stored template and the data you provide to create a new HTML element in memory.
 2. Injects this new element into the correct position in the DOM.
 3. Lets its reactive `MutationObserver` detect the new element and hydrate it, adding it to your state array automatically and in the correct position.
+4. Resolves the `Promise` you are awaiting, returning the newly created (or deleted) item proxy.

 **Available Methods**

+All manipulation methods are `async` and return a `Promise`.

--   `.add(itemData)`: Adds a new item to the end of the list.
+-   `async .add(itemData)`: Adds a new item to the end of the list.
+The promise resolves with the new item proxy.
--   `.prepend(itemData)`: Adds a new item to the beginning of the list.
+-   `async .prepend(itemData)`: Adds a new item to the beginning of the list.
+The promise resolves with the new item proxy.
--   `.insert(itemData, index)`: Inserts a new item at a specific index.
+-   `async .insert(itemData, index)`: Inserts a new item at a specific index.
+The promise resolves with the new item proxy.
--   `.delete(index)`: Removes the item at the specified index.
+-   `async .delete(index)`: Removes the item at the specified index.
+The promise resolves with the item proxy that was just removed.
+-   `async .clear()`: Removes all items from the list.
+The promise resolves when the operation is complete.

-**Example: A Simple To-Do List**
+**Example: A Simple To-Do List with `async/await`**

-Let's see how easy it is to build a dynamic to-do list.
+Using `await` simplifies your code by allowing you to be certain that the list and DOM are fully updated before the next line of code executes.

 **HTML:**
 ```html